iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 #### Where can I see my transaction history?

 Your transaction history is broken down within your wallets.
-When you select "Wallets" from your dashboard, you will see a column with all of the transactions you made within the respective wallet.
+When you select `Wallets` from your dashboard, you will see a column with all of the transactions you made within the respective wallet.

-Additionally, there is an extra function, "wallet history," found in the ellipses (three dots) next to the "wallet balance" of your wallet page.
+Additionally, there is an extra function, `wallet history`, found in the ellipses (three dots) next to the `wallet balance` of your wallet page.

 #### How do I find a specific transaction that I did send/receive; I only know the day when it happened.
 Is there a search function?